 Top trends for the future of digital marketing

-Alongside the rise of the web, social media, and mobile devices, we’ve witnessed the democratization of publishing tools.
+Alongside the rise of e-commerce, social media, and mobile devices, we’ve witnessed the democratization of publishing tools.
 What was once only accessible by publishing houses, film studios, and ad agencies is now available to the masses.
 And although the tools for distributing our marketing stories will continue to change, the central role of content in storytelling will remain the same.

 All these mediums reflect a desire for immersion — an innately human need to be deep in the conversation, at the scene, and out in the world.
 People feel personally connected to podcasters, social influencers, and the virtual environments they explore.
 Consumers want to be (or feel like) participants, not observers.
 So, by tapping into these experiences to get our audiences to take a desired action, we are in fact engaging in immersive marketing.

-Immersive marketing will continue to evolve with visual media at its core.
+Immersive marketing will continue to evolve with audio/visual media at its core.
 Top consumer brands already lead with a visual content strategy because it pays to engage first and explain later.
 Their next step is to turn visual media into immersive experiences.

-The role of DAM in immersive marketing
+The role of DAM in immersive omnichannel marketing

-At Widen, we believe the challenges of content management will only grow as immersive marketing continues to take hold.
+At Widen, we believe the challenges of content management will only grow as immersive omnichannel marketing continues to take hold.
 Given its massive content demands, it will prove prohibitively expensive, chaotic, and ineffective without a DAM system in place.

 We're here to help you prepare for the future of digital marketing